Fans Barred but Sports Elites, Politicians to Attend Tokyo Games Opening

 Coronavirus fears could see sports fans banned from the opening ceremonies of the pandemic-delayed Tokyo Olympics later this month while VIPs, politicians, and elite Games officials will still be able to attend, a Japanese newspaper reported.

-International Olympic Committee (IOC) representatives, foreign dignitaries, sponsors and others connected to the Games will all enter the National Stadium and take their seat to watch the July 23 pomp and ceremony, the Asahi Shimbun newspaper reported late on Monday.
+International Olympic Committee (IOC) representatives, foreign dignitaries, sponsors and others connected to the Games will all enter the 68,000-seat National Stadium and take their place to watch the July 23 pomp and ceremony, the Asahi Shimbun newspaper reported late on Monday.

 The report, which cited several unnamed government sources, said organisers are working to whittle down the expected 10,000 “Olympic family” members to a level the Japanese public would find acceptable.